1. 定食堂 金剛石

 After first offering it for lunch once a week at Mykonos, the spicy curry caused such a sensation locally that Nakao decided to open an entire new restaurant to do it justice.
 And so Teishokudo Kongoseki was born in 2017.
 A tiny one-man operation decorated with retro and antique furniture and serving up one or two varieties of curry daily, the eatery attracts spice fiends from throughout Kansai.

 Note that as Nakao recently started serving a cosmopolitan range of set meals in the evening, it’s best to visit for lunch if you’re craving his curry.
-Details on the day’s offerings can be spied over on the restaurant’s X feed.
+You'll find details on the day’s offerings on the restaurant’s X feed.

 Details